Ricardo Ferreira (soccer, born 1992)

-Ricardo José Araújo Ferreira (born 25 November 1992) is a professional soccer player who plays as a central defender.
+Ricardo José Araújo Ferreira (born 25 November 1992) is a Canadian former professional soccer player who played as a central defender.

 After finishing his youth career with Milan, he went to play for Empoli, Olhanense, Paços de Ferreira, Braga, Belenenses SAD and Farense, amassing Primeira Liga totals of 65 matches and two goals over seven seasons.

 Ferreira formerly represented Portugal internationally, switching to the Canada national team in 2021.